top of page

 Our story

-Founded in 2024, Finding the Flex was established to raise awareness of flexischooling and provide more children with access to this arrangement.
-Our focus is on bridging the gap between families seeking flexischooling and schools that often lack the information to offer it.
+Founded in 2024, Finding the Flex was established to bridge the gap between families seeking greater flexibility in education and schools that often lack the information, confidence or support to provide it.

 That's where Finding the Flex comes in...